firmai/atspy/README.md

 1. Additional in-sample validation steps to stop deep learning models from over and underfitting.
 1. Code annotations for other developers to follow and improve on the work being done.
 1. Force seasonality stability between in and out of sample training models.
+1. Make AtsPy less dependency heavy, currently it draws on tensorflow, pytorch and mxnet.

 ### Documentation by Example